 Compare Blower Motor Speeds

-The blower motor is a vital component, responsible for distributing the heat into your home’s ductwork.
+The blower motor is a crucial component, responsible for distributing the heat into your home’s ductwork.
 Two-stage or variable-speed motors can provide more precise temperature control.
 While they cost more than single-stage models, they can recoup those costs with greater energy efficiency.

 AFUE Fuel Efficiency Rating